8dcc/python-dehasher/README.md

 If the .txt hash list is > than 400 lines, it uses hashcat.

+Added email:hash mode!

+Converts that file into a new only-hash file.

 The API has a limit of 400 total hashes/day.

 ### Installation